BHT50/bht50.github.io/talks/abstracts/index.md

 ### The four laws of spacetime thermodynamics
 #### Arno Keppens (Space Pole, Brussels — Belgium)
 Bardeen, Carter, and Hawking presented the four laws of black hole thermodynamics fifty years ago, in 1973.
 Only 45 years later, in 2018, Wang and Braunstein rigorously demonstrated that surfaces away from horizons are not thermodynamic, unless they are spherically symmetric.
 This entails that the laws of black hole thermodynamics can only be generalized to surfaces that are concentric with black hole horizons.
 Assuming the Schwarzschild metric, this generalization is achieved with a twist: By equating two temperature definitions that should simultaneously hold for an equilibrium thermodynamics of spacetime's degrees of freedom, it is immediately found that the latter only applies to surfaces with constant Newtonian gravitational potential.
 The laws of thermodynamics can correspondingly be rephrased in terms of spacetime's state variables at these surfaces.
 Note: This work elaborates on an essay written for the Gravity Research Foundation 2023 Awards for Essays on Gravitation, which was awarded an Honorable Mention.

+### Path Integrals on Curved Spacetime: the case for second order geometry
+#### Folkert Kuipers (LMU Munich — Germany)
+The search for a theory that consistently combines quantum theory with general relativity forces us to consider geometrical frameworks beyond standard (first order) differential geometry.
+One candidate for such a generalized geometrical framework is second order (stochastic) differential geometry, which incorporates a violation of Leibniz rule, that is characteristic to the Wiener integral, into the geometry.
+This feature makes the framework an ideal tool in the study of covariant path integrals on curved spacetimes.
+In this talk, I will review the basic ingredients of this framework in both a Euclidean and Lorentzian signature.
+Here, I will pay particular attention to the deformations of spacetime symmetries that arise due to the coupling of quantum fluctuations to the affine connection.
+Finally, I will discuss some connections to non-commutative geometry.

 ### Quantum energy inequalities in integrable models
 #### Jan Mandrysch (FAU Erlangen — Germany)